Transportation

 Audio By Carbonatix

-The Federal Aviation Administration plans to reduce flight capacity by 10 percent at forty major airports due to the ongoing government shutdown.
+The Federal Aviation Administration will reduce flight capacity by up to 10 percent at forty major airports due to the ongoing government shutdown and a shortage of FAA staffers, according to an emergency order from the FAA and the Department of Transportation.

 $50,000